victorneo/Django-Helpscout/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `django-helpscout` for local development.
+Here's how to set up `Django-Helpscout` for local development.

-1. Fork the `django-helpscout` repo on GitHub.
+1. Fork the `Django-Helpscout` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/django-helpscout.git
+    $ git clone git@github.com:your_name_here/Django-Helpscout.git django-helpscout

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::